Did AI get more negative recently?: Analysis

-\paragraph{\enquote{Did we get more positive/negative recently?}} We analyze the development of the \emph{average stance value} over time in \ref{fig:average_stance_per_year_and_domain}.
-This shows that the average stance is always positive with a minimum value of 0.29 for \NLP{} in the 1980s.
-When our \ML{} dataset started in 1989 it was more positive than \NLP{}.
-In the late 1990s, the stance of papers in \NLP{} and \ML{} came closer together, but around 2000 (when NAACL and SemEval were first held) \NLP{} took over and became slightly more positive than \ML{}.
+We analyse the development of the \emph{average stance value} over time in \ref{fig:average_stance_per_year_and_domain}.
+This shows that the average stance is always positive with a minimum value of 0.34 for \NLP{} in the 1980s.
+When our \ML{} dataset started in 1989 it was more positive than \NLP{} (p-value 0.01\%, \ttest{}).
+In the late 1990s, the stance of papers in \NLP{} and \ML{} came closer together, and in the 2000s (when NAACL and SemEval were first held) \NLP{} took over and became slightly more positive than \ML{} (p-value 0.01\%, \ttest{}).
 The positiveness reached its peak around 2015 with an average stance above 0.80 for \NLP{}.
-It then started to get more negative for \NLP{} which means that the field of \NLP{} got more negative recently.
-The \ML{} domain, however, got more positive with a maximum stance of 0.80 in 2021.
+It then started to get more negative for \NLP{} which means that the field of \NLP{} got less positive recently.
+The \ML{} domain, however, got more positive with a maximum stance of 0.81 in 2021.

+Overall, the average stance of both \ML{} and \NLP{} increased substantially from the mid-1980s to the 2020s.
+This means that papers got more positive on average, i.e. build upon another and report better and better results (i.e. new state-of-the-art performances), confirming the observation that \ML{} and \NLP{} have become `rapid discovery sciences' \citep{MeasuringTheEvolution}.

-We further analyze whether the increase in positiveness from 1990 to 2010 and the decrease in positiveness in the most recent years for \NLP{} comes from more positive/negative papers overall or from positive/negative papers getting less/more positive/negative. \ref{fig:negative_stance_per_year_and_domain} shows how many papers have a negative stance in each year.
-We observe that negativity has peaked in the late 1980s and late 1990s for \NLP{} and \ML{}, respectively.
-There was then a continuous downward trend in negativity until the early (\ML{}) and mid (\NLP{}) 2010s.
-In the recent years, negativity has increased for both domains, but considerably more sharply so for \NLP{}, from below 4\% of all papers in 2015 to over 6\%.
+We further analyse whether the increase in positiveness from 1990 to 2010 and the decrease in positiveness in the most recent years for \NLP{} comes from more positive/negative papers overall or from positive/negative papers getting less/more positive/negative. \ref{fig:negative_stance_per_year_and_domain} shows how many papers have a negative stance in each year.
+We observe that negativity has peaked in the 1980s and 1990s for \NLP{} and \ML{}, respectively.
+There was then a continuous downward trend in negativity until the 2010s.
+In the recent years, negativity has increased for both domains, but considerably more sharply so for \NLP{}, from 2\% of all papers in 2015 to 4\%.

 \ref{fig:average_positive_and_negative_stance_per_year_and_domain} shows the \emph{average stance value of all positive papers} and the \emph{average stance value of all negative papers} over time.
 The development of the average positive stance value is very similar to the development of the average stance value overall.
-The average negative stance value has a decreasing trend for both datasets which means that negative papers have gotten more negative over time.
+By contrast, the average negative stance value has a decreasing trend for both datasets which means that negative papers have become more negative over time.